Get to Know Us

 Administrative Coordinator

 Mixed-race woman, mother and grandmother, experienced in finances and keeping people organized, advocates for the elderly.
-Board of Directors Secretary for RI Black Storytellers.
+Advocate for Keep Metacomet Green, a group of organizers working to preserve Metacomet and nearby areas green.
 I enjoy teaching and sharing gardening knowledge.

 Chairperson